-A1.3.1.
+A1.1.1.
 Concentration maps and compliance impact

-Figure A1.4 presents the modelled total 2021 annual mean Ni concentration map for the Sheffield area from this study.
+Figure A1.4 presents the modelled total 2022 annual mean Ni concentration map for the Sheffield area from this study.
 The footprint of the modelled exceedance does not extend to the location of the Sheffield Tinsley monitoring station.

 The area of exceedance of the Ni TV (20 ng mg-3) is South of Sheffield Tinsley monitoring station in the vicinity of the Outokumpu site.
-An inspection of the area of modelled exceedance compared to 1 km gridded population (2011 census, scaled to 2021) indicates population exposure from the area surrounding Outokumpu in the south to Bawtry Road in the north.
+An inspection of the area of modelled exceedance compared to 1 km gridded population (2022) indicates population exposure from the area surrounding Outokumpu in the south to Bawtry Road in the north.
 The model results also show the area of exceedance extends across the zone boundary to the south of Outokumpu into the neighbouring Yorkshire and Humberside non-agglomeration zone (UK0034).

-A1.3.2.
+A1.1.2.
 Source apportionment

-Figure A1.6 shows the modelled Ni contribution from different sources at Sheffield monitoring site locations based upon the combined modelling output for 2021 (Ni 2021b).
+Figure A1.6 shows the modelled Ni contribution from different sources at Sheffield monitoring site locations based upon the combined modelling output for 2022 (Ni 2022b).
 Measured concentrations at the sites are also presented, giving an indication of the level of agreement between modelled and measured concentrations.
 It is notable that the Outokumpu site remains the main industrial source of Ni at both the Sheffield Tinsley and Sheffield Devonshire Green monitoring stations.

 With no scaling applied to the other background contributions from the national modelling, a small difference remains.
-The combined modelling output represents 98% of the observed concentration at Sheffield Tinsley, and there is a 4% over representation of the observed concentration at Sheffield Devonshire Green.
+The combined modelling output over represents by 0.4% the observed concentration at Sheffield Tinsley, and there is a 19% over representation of the observed concentration at Sheffield Devonshire Green.

-Figure A1.4 - Map of total annual mean Ni concentrations for 2021 from local fine-scale modelling of industrial sources based on reported (a) or derived (b) emissions, plus scaled contributions from uncertain local point/fugitive/diffuse sources (c) added to the background Ni concentrations from the national model.
+Figure A1.4 - Map of total annual mean Ni concentrations for 2022 from local fine-scale modelling of industrial sources based on reported (a) or derived (b) emissions, plus scaled contributions from uncertain local point/fugitive/diffuse sources (c) added to the background Ni concentrations from the national model.

-Figure A1.5 - Annual mean Ni source apportionment at Sheffield monitoring sites in 2021 (combined detailed and national modelling output)
+Figure A1.5 - Annual mean Ni source apportionment at Sheffield monitoring sites in 2022 (combined detailed and national modelling output)

-A1.4.
+A1.2.
 Conclusions